GoogleCloudPlatform/professional-services-data-validator/samples/cloud_functions/README.md

 DVT on Cloud Functions utilizes an HTTP trigger that accepts JSON data representing the DVT run configuration.
 Details on the JSON configuration is outlined below.
 The function returns a JSON string with the validation results.
 The function can also be configured to output results to BigQuery as a result handler.

-Keep in mind that Cloud Functions gen1 has a maximum timeout of 9 minutes (60 minutes for gen2) which may be unsuitable for complex validations.
+Keep in mind that Cloud Functions (gen2) has a maximum timeout of 60 minutes which may be unsuitable for some validations.
 In this case, we recommend using Cloud Run as an alternative (24h timeout).
+Defaults for `--timeout` and `--memory` have been included as a guide below to apply your own settings.

 ### Quick Steps